 Almost all building projects require zoning documents.
 This is the first approval that is required for any additions, new construction, or building use changes to your property.
-Zoning drawings are produced showing compliance against the zoning code and are submitted to the authority having jurisdiction over the property.
+Architectural zoning drawings are produced showing compliance against the zoning code and are submitted to the authority having jurisdiction over the property.

 In essence, zoning codes are written to control the light and air for adjacent properties, as well as to create a standard that harmonizes with the town master plan.
 Zoning codes can become complicated quickly, and they differ from one county to another.
 Because codes impose constraints that influence the development goals of a project, it is best for owners to include architects in the effort to decipher zoning codes early in a project.

 No matter the location, specific Authorities Having Jurisdiction (AHJ)* must be informed about all development activities within its territory.
 Each town, borough, township, or city will have its own zoning code with specific standards that are agreed upon and approved by the local government of the area.
 The concepts of the code will be common, but development specifics will vary from place to place.